-The clinicians at the Wendell Johnson Speech and Hearing Clinic are specifically trained to work with families and children with hearing loss.
-We understand the importance of early access to sound as well as device care for hearing aids and cochlear implants in children and value your input as a parent.
-As a parent or caregiver of a child with hearing loss, you are your child’s advocate and we will work closely with you to meet your goals as well as the hearing and communication needs of your child.
+Our clinicians at the Wendell Johnson Speech and Hearing Clinic have specialty training to work with children with hearing loss and their families.
+We understand the importance of early access to sounds in a child's development and teaching caregivers how to care for the child's hearing aids or cochlear implants.
+Most importantly, we value your input as a parent.
+As the caregiver of a child with hearing loss, you are your child’s advocate and know your child and their environment and needs best.
+We will work closely with you to meet your goals as well as the hearing and communication needs of your child.

 Hearing Testing for Newborns

 Newborn Hearing Screening: A hearing screening is a quick pass/fail test to see how well your baby hears different pitches.
 This is commonly done in the nursery shortly before the baby is released from the hospital to go home.
 It is recommended to be done within the first month.

 - Auditory Brainstem Response Testing (ABR)

 ABR and OAE testing allows us to measure hearing abilities without the child responding.
 The best results are obtained when the child is sleeping during these tests.

 - Visual Reinforcement Audiometry is used with toddlers and assesses hearing abilities by recording whether or not your child looks in the direction a sound was played.